‘Help, I am in a keto stall!’

-That said, do use them if you feel more confident at the start of keto seeing that colour on the sticks, I understand it is fun and gives a feeling of validation.
+That said, do use them if you feel more confident at the start of keto seeing that colour on the sticks.
+I understand it is fun and can give a feeling of validation.
 Just keep in mind that the first box indicates ‘negative’, the other colours simply all mean ‘ketosis’.
 Darker does not mean ‘better’ ketosis though and the darkest purple may in fact indicate dehydration.

-High stress causes cortisol levels to rise and this will in turn raise your blood sugar levels and lower your ketone levels.
+High stress causes cortisol levels to rise.
+This in turn will raise your blood sugar levels and lower your ketone levels.
 And to combat chronically elevated blood sugar, your body will produce more insulin.
 And when that happens fat-burning will become an issue.

 As you can imagine, reducing your stress levels is important.
 Things to think of:

-- try meditation techniques; I have taken zen meditation classes but meditation can be done anywhere anytime and there are also plenty of apps you can try.
+- try meditation techniques; meditation can be done anywhere anytime and there are also plenty of apps you can try.
 A lot of people I have spoken to about this are using Headspace, at home I use InsightTimer myself;

 - avoid too much cardio exercise: excessive cardio raises those cortisol levels!
 Have a read here to learn how to exercise on keto;